buumu8/ibm_data_sci_with_r_capstone/README.md

 ## Modules
 ### Module 1 - Capstone Overview and Data Collection
 - Lab 1 - Complete the Data Collection with Web Scraping Notebook
+- Lab 2 - Complete the Data Collection with Web Scraping Notebook